-As author of a dissertation, you will own all copyrights.
+As author of a thesis or dissertation, you will own all copyrights.

 Optionally, you can register your copyright (or have ProQuest do it for you, for a fee).
 Registering copyright strengthens your legal standing in the event of litigation.

 Allowing BC to post your dissertation in its institutional repository does not alter your copyright ownership; you—as the author—retain copyright.